WildernessLabs/Documentation/Netduino/Input_Output/Digital/I2C/index.md

 ![N3 Pinout Diagram](/Common_Files/Netduino3_Pinout.svg)

-# Reading Data Using I2C
+# Reading Data from an I2C Device

-The next section in this guide will put the above into practice by [Reading the Temperature from an I2C Temperature Sensor](Reading/).
+For an in-depth discussion on reading data, see the [Reading the Temperature from an I2C Temperature Sensor guide](Reading/).

+# Writing Data to an I2C Device

+For an in-depth discussion on writing data, see the [writing to I2C guide](Writing/).

 # Further Information